 So why all the excitement about 4K video?

-Because when you want to snuggle up on the couch for an evening of movie viewing, you'll want a super sharp picture, and 4K represents the best resolution that is widely available today.
+Because when you want to snuggle up on the couch for an evening of movie viewing, you'll want a super sharp picture.
+4K represents the best resolution that is widely available today.
 Technically, it's not actually 4,000 horizontal pixels as the name suggests; it's 3840 x 2160 pixels.
 But there's no question 4K UHD (Ultra High Definition) still delivers a stunning picture.
 Films in 4K can transport you to other countries--even other worlds--with crystal-like clarity and a realism not available before.
-And thanks to a format called HDR (high dynamic range), it's enhanced with more intense colors to create deep jungle greens and rich ruby reds.
+Thanks to a format called HDR (high dynamic range), it's enhanced with more intense colors to create deep, jungle greens and rich, ruby reds.

-A 4K projector, like Nebula Cosmos Max can transform a wall into a portal to other planets, let you walk the parapets of medieval castles, or wander on the white sands of faraway beaches.
-And an increasing variety of programs are now being shot and streamed in 4K.
+A 4K projector, like Nebula Cosmos Max can transform a wall into a portal to other planets, let you walk the walls of medieval castles, or wander on the white sands of faraway beaches.
+Also, an increasing number of programs are now being shot and streamed in 4K.
 So whether you're a fan of sci-fi shows like The Mandalorian or comedies like The Marvelous Mrs. Maisel, there's more and more state-of-the-art 4K programming to keep you entertained.

 Now that you know you want the best picture available, you may be wondering what happens when you watch older material in standard definition on a 4K projector.
 Not to worry, today's projectors will automatically recognize the video's format and upscale the picture so that it still looks good on a screen or wall.
 It's all in the name of pursuing the sharpest picture possible, no matter what you're watching.